nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Exporting a mailing list of contacts : `mailingList`

 Exports a CSV file of the current view containing specified fields.
-Allows you to make external notes when organizing birthday parties.
+This helps you to make external notes when organizing birthday parties.

 #### Format:
 * `mailingList [p/] [e/] [a/] [b/] [t/]`